ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ![vpc-transit-overview](images/vpc-transit/vpc-transit-overview.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}
 {: style="text-align: center;"}

 This is part two of a two part tutorial.
 This part will focus on routing all traffic between VPCs through a transit hub firewall-router.
 A scalable firewall-router using a Network Load Balancer is discussed and implemented.
-Private DNS is used for both for microservice identification and {{site.data.keyword.cloud_notm}} service instance identification using a virtual private endpoint gateway.
+Private DNS is used for both for microservice identification and {{site.data.keyword.cloud_notm}} service instance identification using a Virtual Private Endpoint (VPE) gateway.

 This tutorial is stand alone so it is not required to execute the steps in [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
 If you are not familiar with VPC, network IP layout and planning in the {{site.data.keyword.cloud_notm}},
 {{site.data.keyword.tg_short}}, {{site.data.keyword.BluDirectLink}} or asymmetric routing consider reading through part one.